-What's an emotional crisis?
+What is an emotional crisis?

 An emotional crisis happens when painful feelings become too intense to handle.
 Many different kinds of events can cause an emotional crisis, but rejection and betrayal within relationships are frequent causes.
-People in crisis often feel like they're falling to pieces, and it's very hard for them to function at work and away from work.
+People in crisis often feel like they're falling to pieces and it's very hard for them to function at work and away from work.
 They need support to help them get through it all.

-- To ease their pain, people in crisis may self-medicate with drugs and alcohol, or behave in other self-destructive ways.
+To ease their pain, people in crisis may self-medicate with drugs and alcohol or behave in other self-destructive ways.
 The risk of suicide should always be considered when someone is in crisis.

 Helpful things to do

 If you have a friend in crisis, it's important to reach out and offer help.
 Here are some positive things you should do:

 - Listen - Make it a point to listen to your friend describe what has caused the crisis and how your friend feels.
 Make sure to show through your response that you have some understanding of what your friend is going through.
 For example, you can say, "I know that's got to be tough for you," or "You must be feeling really bad about this."

 - Evaluate safety - It's important to know right away whether a friend in crisis is at risk for self-harm or of harming another person.
 Don't be afraid to ask about thoughts of suicide or violence.
 If you're concerned about someone's immediate safety, you must take action and stay with your friend until your friend is connected with the appropriate professional help.

 - Stay calm - Other people's intense feelings can be contagious, so keep in mind that your friend's crisis is not your crisis.
 You'll be more helpful if you maintain a calm, nonjudgmental manner.